Anyone who has ever owned a pet knows the feeling of looking forward to going home to your dog.

 It adds substance to an often-wide open daily routine, without adding any stress.
 Additionally, adults’ profit from the sense of companionship and togetherness pets provide, and none more so than cats and dogs.

 In patients with Alzheimer’s disease or progressive dementia, for example, having a dog can be an invaluable support system for their daily activities.
+This is where animals that are trained specifically to support people can play an important role – sometimes these kinds of animals can be referred to as emotional support animals – you can read more about that here.

 Often, it’s a win-win system, when adult dogs are paired with older owners.
 Older dogs have a wise and sedate pace that older people have no trouble keeping up with.
 In return, older dogs sensibilize themselves to their owners’ habits quicker than puppies, who have the attention of a butterfly in an orchard because the entire world is a wonder to them.